StarCitizenWiki/API/readme.md

 #### Create Comm-Link Image metadata
 Command: `php artisan comm-links:images-create-metadata`.
 Requests the following metadata for each image: `size`, `mime_type`, `last_modified`.

+Without the image metadata no images will be shown on the image index view.

 #### Create Comm-Link Image hashes
 Command: `php artisan comm-links:images-create-hashes`.